eevanwong/eevanwong/README.md

 I'm an incoming second year Systems Design Engineering student at the University of Waterloo.
 I'm interested in development in web and distributed systems, as well as competitive sport, esports, and anything inbetween!

-Currently, I'm a Full Stack Developer @Heka-Health, and a Web Team Lead @Waterloop.
+Currently, I'm a Full Stack Developer at Heka Health, and a Web Team Lead Waterloop, a student design team at the University of Waterloo.

 While mainly a JS/TS developer, I've been learning web technologies regarding Go.
 Currently looking for internships in summer 2022.